 Who has reviewed the study?

 This study has been reviewed by an independent group of people, the Research Ethics Committee, to protect your safety, rights, wellbeing and dignity.
-The study has been given a favourable opinion by South West - Cornwall & Plymouth Research Ethics Committee.
+The study has been given a favourable opinion by <<insert name>> Ethics committee.